d3adb5/website/content/about.md

 title: About me and this website
 subtitle: Who I am, what I do, what's the point of the website, etc.

-navTitle: About
-navIndex: 1
+navigation:
+  index: 0
-navRight: true
+  right: true
+  title: About
 ---

 In this page I will try to put my best foot forward and highlight my qualities,